-People have many options when searching for the best mattress for back pain, from memory foam to latex to innerspring mattresses.
-Each of these mattress types is available in a variety of styles and levels of firmness as well as a broad price range, but which is best for your back?
+People have many options when searching for the best mattress for back pain.
+From memory foam to innerspring coils–it is hard to know which mattress type is best for easing pain.
+Each mattress type comes its own set of questions, such as levels of firmness and price range.
+But which is best for your back?
 How do you know?

-Knowing the impact your bed can have on back pain is important, as serious complications can result from an achy back, including losing hours at work and suffering from a severe lack of sleep.
-Below we’ve outlined the correlation between beds and back pain, the materials used to construct mattresses, and how to find the right mattress for back pain relief.
+Knowing the impact your bed can have on back pain is important.
+Serious complications can result from an achy back, including loss of productivity and lack of sleep.
+Below, we’ve outlined the correlation between beds and back pain.
+We also include the materials used to construct mattresses, and how to find the right mattress for back pain relief.

 Best Mattresses for Back Pain